josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/📜_statutory_censorship_logics.md

 # 📜 Statutory Censorship Logics
 **First created:** 2025-09-29 | **Last updated:** 2025-10-03
 *Not every silencing is illegal.
-Some are precisely lawful*
+Some are precisely lawful.*

 ---